AE100R Paul Allen Center

 Graduate Program Coordinator

-The department offers graduate programs leading to the degrees of Master of Science in Electrical Engineering (MSEE) and Doctor of Philosophy (PhD).
+The department offers Master of Science in Electrical Engineering (MSEE) and Doctor of Philosophy (PhD).
 Graduate courses and research programs are offered in biosystems, circuits and network theory, computational intelligence, computer networks and distributed systems, computer architecture, digital systems, software engineering, operating systems, microprocessors, VLSI design, control systems, electromagnetics (including optics and radio science), electronic materials (including devices and micro-electronics), energy systems (including power electronics and electric drives), signal and image processing, telecommunications, and virtual reality.
 Numerous interdisciplinary research opportunities exist, including projects relating to bioengineering, computer engineering, and marine acoustics.
-The department does extensive research in coordination with the University of Washington's Applied Physics laboratoryoratory and Washington Technology Center.
+The department does extensive research in coordination with the UW's Applied Physics laboratoryoratory and Washington Technology Center.

 The MSEE degree may be earned in three ways, each requiring 45 credits.
 (1) perform research and write a thesis; (2) pursue a one-quarter project as part of the program; (3) accumulate a suitable distribution of 45 credits of coursework.